meeduse/Samples/ETCSLevel3/Readme.md

 - In Eclipse, click on File -> New -> Other -> Eclipse Modeling Framework, EMF Project -> Next -> (Give a name "abc") -> Next -> Ecore Model -> Next -> Browsw File System and then in Specs folder of ETCSLevel3 project  select railwayDSL1 Ecore Model (This is the DSL meta-model level 3 - called DSLv3 in paper, you can use this for animation of all the Linkages).
 Load it, click Next then select check & Finish.

-- Now go to ETCSLevel3 GIT Folder then specs folder -> open the approach folder: copy all the files except railwayDSL1 Ecore Model and paste it to the "abc" eclipse project's model folder where railwayDSL1.ecore is already placed.
+- Now go to ETCSLevel3 GIT Folder then specs folder ->  copy all the files except railwayDSL1 Ecore Model and paste it to the "abc" eclipse project's model folder where railwayDSL1.ecore is already placed.

 - Generate the Edit and Editor: To do this, Go to  open the railwayDSL1.genmodel file from "abc" eclispe projects's model folder.
-When it is open, right click on the root railwayDSL1 and generate all and you can see the edit, editor and test(Not required) projects generated in model explorer.
+When it is open, right click on the root RailwayDSL1 and generate all and you can see the edit, editor and test(Not required) projects generated in model explorer.

-- Uploading the Sirius Represenation: Click on File -> Import -> Projects from Folder or Archive -> Next -> Directory and you here you go inside Sirius folder of GIT repository, select the ertms_etcs.project.design folder and Finish.
+- Uploading the Sirius Represenation: Click on File -> Import -> General-> Projects from Folder or Archive -> Next -> Directory: and you here you go inside Sirius folder of GIT repository, select the ertms_etcs.project.design folder and Finish.

 - Setting up the meta-model in Sirius Project: In the model explorer under the ertms_etcs.project.design project, open the description folder and double click the project.odesign.
 Once it is open, go to project folder -> MyViewpoint -> TTD table.
 Goto the properties of TTD table and click the meta-model tab where you can find a railwayDSL1 model source with a red cross (which mean  that it is invalid).
 Select it and click remove.
 Once it is removed, click on "Add from workspace" and in the prompted dialog, click on "abc" folder.
 Under the model folder, select the railwayDSL1.ecore and click Ok.
-Now save all.
+Now save all (CTRL+S).

 Repeat the process which you did for TTD table; for all the tables: